ioscarhunter/hotel-management-system/README.md

-A sample command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.
+A simple Hotel management application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.

+Use command  `dart .\bin\hotel_management_system.dart` to execute Application

+Use `dart run test` to run unit test